 - Food, cash and livelihood: Provide cash allowance, food vouchers and food commodities to families in need; provide cooked meals for children attending formal schools in refugee camps; support young and unemployed people to increase their resilience by providing training on job skills; recruit incentive-based volunteers to collect, sort and recycle garbage in refugee camps

-- Water, sanitation and hygiene (WASH): Repair water systems damaged by war; distribute hygiene kits and encourage families to maintain personal hygiene to reduce risk of diseases; provide drainage, infrastructure and water-trucking in refugee camps
+- Water, sanitation and hygiene (WASH): Distribute hygiene kits and encourage families to maintain personal hygiene to reduce risk of diseases; provide drainage, infrastructure and water-trucking in refugee camps

-- Winter and household supplies: Distribute items like stoves, gas cylinders and winterisation vouchers for families to meet their particular needs for winter; installed solar-powered hot water systems
+- Winter and household supplies: Distribute items like stoves and gas cylinders for families to meet their particular needs for winter; installed solar-powered hot water systems

-- Health and nutrition: Provide equipment, supplies and staff training for hospitals and clinics, prioritising women’s and girls’ health with services such as antenatal care and assisted deliveries; set up women and young child spaces to provide psychological and peer support for mothers
+- Health and nutrition: Support clinics, with a priority on women’s and girls’ health through improving delivery room facilities and offering services like assisted deliveries; set up women and young child spaces to provide psychological and peer support for mothers